Location

 About Program

-College students, are you ready to leave your mark on the world?
-Join Toucan Education Programs' International Service-Learning in Belize and embark on an unforgettable journey of cultural immersion, personal growth, and positive impact.
+Are you ready to make a lasting impact?
+Join Toucan Education Programs' International Service-Learning program in Belize and embark on a transformative journey of cultural immersion, personal growth, and community engagement.

-Gain practical skills: Develop leadership, communication, and problem-solving abilities while making a tangible difference.
+Gain valuable skills: Develop leadership, communication, and problem-solving abilities while making a tangible difference.

-Expand your worldview: Gain a deeper understanding of global issues and your role in creating positive change.
+Expand your worldview: Gain a deeper understanding of global issues and your role in creating a more sustainable future.

 Video and Photos